 United States Department of Commerce.
 Bureau of the Census.
 Census of Population and Housing, 1990 [United States]: Public Use Microdata Sample: 3-Percent Elderly Sample.
 ICPSR06219-v1.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2016-02-19. http://doi.org/10.3886/ICPSR06219.v1

 Scope of Study

-Subject Terms: aging, census data, demographic characteristics, ethnicity, household composition, household expenses, housing, housing conditions, income, job history, older adults, personal finances, population, population characteristics, public assistance, retirees, retirement income, states (USA), wages and salaries
+Subject Terms: aging, census data, demographic characteristics, ethnicity, household composition, household expenditures, housing, housing conditions, income, job history, older adults, personal finances, population, population characteristics, public assistance programs, retirees, retirement income, states (USA), wages and salaries

-Geographic Coverage: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Puerto Rico, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, United States, Utah, Vermont, Virginia, Washington
+Geographic Coverage: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York (state), North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, United States, Utah, Vermont, Virginia, Washington

 Date of Collection: